 The outlook for the share market in 2018 continues to be favourable with strong worldwide fundamentals underpinned by synchronised global growth, positive earnings growth, tax cuts and accommodative monetary policy.

 We do, however, expect stock markets to be more volatile than 2017 largely due to the upcoming U.S. midterm elections, and a new Federal Reserve chairman on the horizon.

 Become an AtlasTrend member to access more investing insights.
-AtlasTrend makes it easy to invest in global shares built on world trends.
-Join AtlasTrend today.
-Sign up for a free 30 day trial.
-Cancel anytime.
+AtlasTrend makes it easy to invest in global shares built around world trends.